-Eligibility: Proposals will be accepted from Principal Investigators at NASA Kentucky Space Grant Consortium Affiliate Institutions on behalf of teams of students in NASA-aligned disciplines.
+Eligibility: Proposals will be accepted from Principal Investigators at NASA Kentucky Space Grant Consortium Affiliate Institutions on behalf of student teams or clubs in NASA-aligned disciplines.
 Women and minorities are strongly encouraged to apply.
-US citizenship for faculty or team members is not required.
+US citizenship is not required.

 Requirements: The proposed competition must be aligned with NASA priorities addressed by one or more NASA Mission Directorates.
 Connections with Kentucky companies and/or NASA Kentucky strategic themes will be viewed favorably.
 The proposal should demonstrate significant input from the faculty advisor to manage tangible results.
-See also Table 1.
+Proposals must demonstrate plans to recruit diverse participants in areas including gender, race, ethnicity, background, and academic disciplines if applicable.
+See also Table 1 (pg.
+4).